-Alternative name: Kerala Laughingthrush (without jerdoni); White-breasted Laughingthrush
+Alternative name: Grey-breasted Laughingthrush (with jerdoni); White-breasted Laughingthrush

 20.5cm.
 A small laughingthrush.